From the next issue of Apollo: July/August 2023. To subscribe, click here.

 When I ask Cullinan if he is at all concerned about the culture wars being conducted outside the museum, or of being accused of pandering to trends, he seems quietly and refreshingly unswayed: ‘We’re not here to have the final say or to be the definitive last word, although it’s very important that people feel we’re authoritative and trustworthy and reliable.
 We’re here to initiate a conversation and then it will be over to other people to have that debate.’

 Among the talk of more light, air and public circulation, however, there is one room I miss very much.
 (I try not to look too dismayed when Cullinan tells me how unpopular it was with visitors.)
 The ‘Statesmen’s Corridor’, designed by the architect Piers Gough in the 1990s, was a witty display of alternating white marble busts and solemn oil paintings in a purplish-blue gallery.
-As Room 18 currently does, it told a story in three dimensions, suggesting that while its occupants may have taken themselves very seriously, there was no need for us to do so – a spatial counterpart to Strachey’s Eminent Victorians of 1918, if you like.
-Now the marble busts have been banished, the walls are white and the woodwork is gone.
+The story it told in three dimensions suggested that while its occupants may have taken themselves very seriously, there was no need for us to do so – a spatial counterpart to Strachey’s Eminent Victorians of 1918, if you like.
+Now the marble busts have been banished from Room 18, the walls are white and the woodwork is gone.
 I may, of course, be hanging on to a late (and early) 20th-century version of the 19th century.
 On the other hand, this rehang will last for a generation and the permanent collection isn’t going anywhere.
 Perhaps all the busts will be back one day.

 This is a preview of the July/August issue of Apollo.
 To subscribe, click here.